 With a bulkhead, you’re essentially creating a wall as a barrier between you and your supplies.
-The last thing you want to do have items flying and injuring the driver and front-seat passenger.
+The last thing you want to do is have items flying and injuring the driver and front-seat passenger.

 Some bulkheads come with cutouts so you can still see the back area, while others are solid.
-Shop around for various kinds of steel (or other metal) partitions to create a barrier between the front and the back of your business vehicle.
+Shop around for various kinds of steel (or other metal) partitions to create a barrier between the front seat and the back of your business vehicle.

 3. Think vertically to utilize extra space.

 For cargo vans, make sure you light the most used areas well.
-If there’s space, you can also string rope across the van from side to side to hang lighter items like additional cords.
+If there’s space, you can string a rope across the van from side to side to hang lighter items like additional cords.
 For your pickup truck, consider adding a roof rack to store extra items.

 4. Cover it up.

-CalTrend’s DuraPlus seat covers are custom tailored to fit your seats like a glove.
+CalTrend’s DuraPlus seat covers are custom-tailored to fit your seats like a glove.
 Plus, they are UV-, mildew-, scuff-, and water-resistant.
 Other aftermarket manufacturers offer heavy-duty, all-weather floor liners that are custom fit for your truck or van.

-5. (Deep) clean regularly.
+5. Deep clean regularly.